4-H Food Plot Project

 • Youth are allowed to hunt over project plots.

 • Many “native” or “natural” food plots are a valuable source of food and cover for wildlife, even if seeds fail to germinate.
-Field demonstrations imply soil amendments which nourish native plants also attract wildlife.
+Soil amendments which nourish native plants can also attract wildlife.

 • In the event of total plot failure, no additional seed should be planted to remain competitive.
 A participant may desire to plant other seed, but such actions confound judging efforts and will result in disqualification.
-Following protocols for establishing food plots including fertilizing and liming plots often result in other plant growth which attracts wildlife.
+Following protocols such as fertilizing and liming plots often results in native plant growth which attracts wildlife.

 • Communication efforts for "failed plots" can focus on proper food plot establishment practices, interpreting and applying soil tests, soil disturbance as a wildlife habitat practice, or "lessons learned."
 Youth can relay the importance of soil amendments and native forages for wildlife.